Written by Roxanne Brown

 You can use fear to make people change.
-It is a legitimate change tactic.
+It is a legitimate change tactic, especially in an immediate danger situation.
 But what happens is people freeze in place and only do what you tell them to do.
 They keep their heads down and keep to themselves.
 From time to time they’ll pop their heads up to look around to see if anything has changed.
 Then they go back to being heads-down.
 They’re frozen in place waiting for the next direction.
 It’s the safest thing to do.

 Another tactic is attraction, attracting people to the vision of a new world you imagine.
 When you communicate your vision you help people see their place in this world and how they can bring their unique talents to make it happen.
 You inspire their action to your vision.